FORTH-ModelBasedTracker/MocapNET/README.md

 ------------------------------------------------------------------

-To test OpenCV support of your webcam issue :
+To test your environment and OpenCV installation as well as support of your webcam issue :
 ```
 ./WebcamBIN --from /dev/video0
 ```